 MKOs aren’t meant to hold the student’s hand or necessarily do the skill for the student.
 Effective MKOs simply offer guidance, tips, and suggestions.
-The right guidance may also depend on the student’s acquired skills and the way in which they learn best.
+The proper guidance may also depend on the student’s acquired skills and how they learn best.

 How Does Zone of Proximal Development Work in Learning and Education?

-Does the MKO have to be an expert, a teacher, or even an adult?
+Does an MKO necessarily need to be an expert, teacher, or even an adult?
 Not necessarily.
-Vygotsky defined an MKO as someone who had a better understanding of a skill, task, or concept than the person learning.
-Sometimes, that someone is a teacher.
-Or a parent.
-Other times, it’s a student in the classroom who helps another student.
+Vygotsky defined an MKO as someone who better understood a skill, task, or concept than the person learning.
+Sometimes, that someone is a teacher or a parent.
+Other times, a student in the classroom helps another student.
 Teachers may effectively plan group activities or assign classmates using this theory.

-Vygotsky was a strong advocate of social interaction.
-Social interaction consists of a cooperative dialogue.
-Through this cooperative dialogue, the student is able to not only perform the task, but also internalize it.
+Vygotsky strongly advocated for social interaction, which he viewed as a cooperative dialogue.
+Through this cooperative dialogue, the student can perform and internalize the task.
 This is when the real learning happens.
-Once the task is internalized, the student can guide themselves through the task and complete it without any guidance from an MKO.
+Once the task is internalized, the students can guide themselves through it and complete it without guidance from an MKO.

-- Adapting or breaking down materials to meet a student’s current skill level
+- Material Adaptation: Lessons or materials are tailored to align with a student’s skill level.